 Stephen Peter Woodmore (13 December 1959 – 6 February 2023) was a British salesman recognized for his extraordinary speech speed, articulating at 637 words per minute (wpm) — four times faster than average.

-He held the Guinness World Record for the world’s fastest talker from August 1990, succeeding John Moschitta Jr. However, in 1995, Sean Shannon from Canada surpassed him with a speed of 655 wpm.
+From August 1990, he held the Guinness World Record for the world’s fastest talker, succeeding John Moschitta Jr. However, in 1995, Sean Shannon from Canada surpassed him with a speed of 655 wpm.

 How Comfortable You Are With Public Speaking

-Finally, the comfort level that you feel when you are speaking in public can have a major impact on your speaking rate.
-If you are not used to being in front of large groups of people, you may find that you struggle to keep up a steady pace, thus speaking faster, and may rush your speech.
+Finally, your comfort level when speaking in public can significantly impact your speaking rate.
+If you are not used to being in front of large groups of people, you may struggle to keep up a steady pace, thus speaking faster and rushing your speech.

-Good speakers, such as those from popular Ted talks, have often had a lot of practice and experience in public speaking, which has helped them to become more comfortable and confident when addressing large audiences.
+Good speakers, such as those from popular Ted talks, often have extensive practice and experience in public speaking, which has helped them become more comfortable and confident when addressing large audiences.

 Tips To Improve The Speed Of How The Average Person Speaks